 The friendly, well-mannered pup has many responsibilities during games.
 He fetches bats in the first couple of innings.
 Around the sixth, Rookie brings a basket of water to the umpires.
 He also hosts meet-and-greets with fans.

 And now, Rookie has added one more task to the list: furthering his family baseball legacy.
-His cousin on his mother’s side, Dash, will start attending games and training alongside Rookie.
-With Rookie’s warm personality and prestigious pedigree, Dash will certainly be learning the ropes from one of the best.
+His cousin on his mother’s side, Dash (age 3), has been training alongside Rookie for the past couple years—learning the ropes from one of the best.

 3 Brooks

 As bat dog duties go, the Frisco Roughriders’ Golden Retriever-Lab mix Brooks might just have the cutest one.
-His signature move is leading a group of children in a victory lap around the bases after every team win.
-In fact, he’s so good at his routine that he’s able to time his runs perfectly, so that he and his young fans touch home plate just as the fireworks go off.
+His signature move is leading a group of children in a victory lap around the bases after every Saturday game.
+After a quick countdown from the public address announcer, Brooks takes his lap while fans cheer him on in his trek around the bases.

 This extremely “chill” pup, as Burchett describes him, has a different title from many other baseball dogs.
 Brooks is officially known as the team’s “Chief Morale Officer.”
 Burchett says the greatest of all his skills is keeping the mood up for everyone in the stadium, especially the staffers.